joanna-miller/my-first-webpage-2/README.md

 ## Description

-_A simple webpage practicing skills that I have learned during my first two days of coding class.
-Features working hyperlinks._
+_A simple webpage practicing skills that I have learned during my first week days of coding class.
+Features hyperlinks to other pages._

 ## Setup/Installation Requirements